cinzinga/cinzinga.github.io/_posts/2021-07-26-XXE-Case-Studies.md

 ## Case Study #2: XXE via Proprietary Filetype

 I stumbled upon this next XXE completely by accident.
 The web site had functionality that allowed users to build “apps”.
-Apps could be exported to a propriety file extension that I did not recognize.
+Apps could be exported to a propriety file type that I did not recognize.
 Upon running `strings` on one of these files I discovered it was a zip file.
 Upon unzipping the file, I was greeted by a beautiful site.

 ![](/assets/images/XXE/3.png)